Satanfah Sor.Prateep: Career and biography

 Satanfah came from a small village in Trakan Phuet Phon District, Ubon Ratchathani.
 He was the fourth child out of ten siblings.
 He would be the first in his family to start boxing and three of his brothers later joined him.

 Satanfah started boxing under Ajarn Wanlop Ketsena, the head of the Senapitak boxing camp in his home district.
 He would have his first fight in 1968, at 14 years old, under the ring name Praisatan Senapitak.
 He would win this fight after which he received 45 baht.
 He went on to win 15 more consecutive fights in Ubon Ratchathani.

 As he was also studying in school at the time, he wanted to lighten the financial load of his parents, so he also became a Tuk-Tuk Taxi driver.

-After he graduated from Ubon Ratchathani Technical College at Vocational level, Satanfah made his way to Bangkok where he started living with Mr. Sakorn Prathanaprateep, the head of Sor.Prateep boxing camp, where he would change his name to Satanfah Sor.Prateep and started fighting at Rajadamnern Stadium and Lumpinee Stadium.
+After he graduated from Ubon Ratchathani Technical College at Vocational level, Satanfah made his way to Bangkok where he started living with Mr. Sakorn Prathanaprateep, the head of Sor.Prateep boxing camp, where he would take on the name to Satanfah Sor.Prateep and started fighting at Rajadamnern Stadium and Lumpinee Stadium.

 Satanfah famously won five titles in his career, four in Muay Thai, and the last, a national title in Boxing.

-His first title, the Light welterweight (140 lbs) Rajadamnern Stadium title was acquired in Japan in 1974 against Sorasak Sor.Lukbuklo, the nephew of the legendary Suk Prasarthinpimai.
+His first title, the Light welterweight (140 lbs) Rajadamnern Stadium title was acquired in Japan in 1974 against Sorasak Sor.Lukbuklo, the nephew of Suk Prasarthinpimai.
 Sorasak had initially won the title against Prayuth Suparak, then beat Saensak Muangsurin but lost it soon after in the rematch as Saensak won via first round knockout.
 He later won the vacant title against Buriram Suanmiskawan and then lost it to Satanfah.